aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions/README.md

 * `resultSelector`: the part of the step result that should be added to the state machine data
 * `resultPath`: where in the state machine data the step result should be inserted
 * `outputPath`: what part of the state machine data should be retained
+* `errorPath`: the part of the data object that gets returned as the step error
+* `causePath`: the part of the data object that gets returned as the step cause

 Their values should be a string indicating a [JSON path](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-paths.html) into the State Machine Data object (like `"$.MyKey"`).
 If absent, the values are treated as if they were `"$"`, which means the entire object.